Kelleyjb/Liver-Monitor/README.md

  ## Final UI
   This interface will be responsible for displaying K-cluster results as well as holding options for reloading/manipulation of data.

+ ## Work-In-Progress Features
+- Auto-Filtering/Identifying Columns of the Data
+- Adjusting k-cluster to work with any # of fields
+- Toggles
+- Finall UI